comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 Second Try:

   Spread the timestamp text along whole line, so individual timestamp will stay stable for a while.
-Result: failed, still too fast
+Result: worked sort of

 This approach also have other issues:
-* flushing doesn't aligned to V-sync
+* flushing doesn't aligned to V-sync, captured time is not most accurate
-* under GUI virtual terminal, might have it's internal buffering which lead extra latency
+* App run under GUI virtual terminal, which might have it's internal buffering lead extra latency
 * GUI output controlled by window manager, hard to reason about buffer queue.
 * Manually look into every image required, not automatic